DaanDeMeyer/reproc/README.md

   struct containing the handles it should inherit can still unintentionally inherit handles meant for a process-lib child process. process-lib uses the `STARTUPINFOEXW` struct if it is available.

+## Contributing

+When making a pull request:

+- Format your changes with `clang-format` and run `clang-tidy` locally if possible since it will run in CI as well.
+- Make sure all tests still pass.
+The tests are located at `build/test/tests` after building.
+- When adding a new feature, make sure to implement it for POSIX and Windows.
+- When adding a new feature, add a new test for it or modify an existing one to test the new feature.
+- Make sure to update the relevant documentation if needed or write new documentation.

+If you don't have access to every platform, make a pull request and CI will compile and run the tests on the platforms you don't have access to.

+### CMake developer options

+When working on process-lib developers can also enable the `PROCESS_LIB_RUN_CLANG_TIDY` option to run `clang-tidy` as part of the build.
+This requires `clang-tidy` to be in CMake's search path (PATH is included in CMake's search path).